laracraft-tech/memoize/README.md

 No matter how many times you run `$myClass->getNumber()` you'll always get the same number.

-The `doOnce` function will only run once per combination.
+The `doOnce` method will only run once per combination.

-Spaties once package uses the arguments of the outer function for the "once per combination" idea.
+Spaties once package uses the arguments of the outer method for the "once per combination" idea.
-Which does not work, if you want to use variables inside the callable which are not passed as a parameter to the outer function!
+We think this feels a bit unintuitive, so we use the `use` variables of the closure as the "once per combination" key.
-We let you fully self define your "once per combination" key.
+As a fallback for PHP 8.0 and lower or if you like/need to, we also let you fully self define your "once per combination" key in a second optional parameter to the closure.

 ```php
 use LaracraftTech\DoOnce\HasDoOnce;